 Below Investment Grade Instruments Risk.
 The Fund will, from time to time, invest in debt securities and instruments that are rated below investment grade by recognized rating agencies or will be unrated and face ongoing uncertainties and exposure to adverse business, financial or economic conditions and the issuer's failure to make timely interest and principal payments.
 Such securities and instruments are generally not exchange-traded and, as a result, trade in the over-the-counter ("OTC") marketplace, which is less transparent than the exchange-traded marketplace.
 In addition, the Fund will, from time to time, invest in bonds of issuers that do not have publicly traded equity securities, making it more difficult to hedge the risks associated with such investments.
-The Fund's investments in high yield instruments expose it to a substantial degree of credit risk and interest rate risk.
-The market for high yield securities has recently experienced periods of significant volatility and reduced liquidity.
+The Fund's investments in high vield instruments expose it to a substantial degree of credit risk and interest rate risk.
 The market values of certain of these lower-rated and unrated debt investments could reflect individual corporate developments to a greater extent and tend to be more sensitive to economic conditions than those of higher-rated investments, which react primarily to fluctuations in the general level of interest rates.
 Companies that issue such securities are often highly leveraged and might not have available to them more traditional methods of financing.
 General economic recession or a major decline in the demand for products and services in which the borrower operates would likely have a materially adverse impact on the value of such securities and the ability of the issuers of such securities to repay principal and interest thereon, thereby increasing the incidence of default of such securities.
-In addition, adverse publicity and investor perceptions, whether or not based on fundamental analysis, could also decrease the value and liquidity of these high yield debt investments.
+In addition, adverse publicity and investor perceptions, whether or not based on fundamental analysis, could also decrease the value and liquidity of these high vield debt investments.

 Stressed and Distressed Investments Risk.
-The Fund intends to invest in securities and other obligations of companies that are in significant financial or business distress, including companies involved in bankruptcy or other reorganization and liquidation proceedings.
+The Fund will, from time to time, invest in securities and other obligations of companies that are in significant financial or business distress, including companies involved in bankruptcy or other reorganization and liquidation proceedings.
 Although such investments could result in significant returns for the Fund, they involve a substantial degree of risk.
 The level of analytical sophistication, both financial and legal, necessary for successful investment in distressed assets is unusually high.
-There is no assurance that the Fund will correctly evaluate the value of the assets collateralizing the Fund's investments or the prospects for a successful reorganization or similar action in respect of any company.
-In any reorganization or liquidation proceeding relating to a company in which the Fund invests, the Fund could lose its entire investment, could be required to accept cash or securities with a value less than the Fund's original investment and/or could be required to accept payment over an extended period of time.
+There is no assurance that the Fund will correctly evaluate the value of the assets collateralizing the Fund's investments or liquidation proceeding relating to a company in which the Fund invests, the Fund could lose its entire investment, could be required to accept cash or securities with a value less than the Fund's original investment and/or could be required to accept payment over an extended period of time.
 Troubled company investments and other distressed asset-based investments require active monitoring.